evanorti/tapp/tapps.md

 ###  Introduction and summary

-Write this section last.
+Skip this for now.
+Come back at the end and write this section last.
 3-4 sentences max.
 Introduce the product and provide a basic overview using key information from this document.
 Overviews should be easily understood by normies.

 ### The problem